Craig Mack Dead At 46: The Cause Of Death Of The ‘Flava In Ya Ear’ Rapper Revealed

 “He was prepared for whatever comes, to go home to the Lord,” Toney said to the NY Daily News.
 “He was prepared to do that.
 He wasn’t scared.
 He was ready.”

-Toney states that Craig Mack gave up his rap career for religion telling the publication the following:
+Toney states that Craig Mack gave up his rap career for religion.

 “I wanted the world to know the talent he had.
 It was something I wanted people to enjoy, but it was cut short because he was very religious and wanted to go to church.”

-In 2012, after being away from the Hip-Hop scene for several years, a video was released in which Mack stated that he had joined the Overcomer Ministry, a conservative Pentecostal Christian organization.
+In 2012, after being away from the hip-hop scene for several years, a video was released in which Mack stated that he had joined the Overcomer Ministry, a conservative Pentecostal Christian organization.
 Some have referred to the organization as a cultic church.

-DJ Scratch announced Craig Mack’s death on Instagram with the following caption:
+DJ Scratch announced Craig Mack’s death on Instagram with the following caption.

 “I just got a disturbing phone call.
 I cannot believe this dude is gone.
 He just reached out a couple of weeks ago for me to speak on his documentary about his life.
 Because Craig was my roadie on tour.
 He would set up & break down my turntables every night on tour.
 Rest In Peace Lil Bro.”